Clash of Worlds is a competitive game mode where Silver and Gold league Guilds across all servers fight each other to earn glory and various rewards.

 Clash of Worlds battles

-Clash of Worlds battles last two days, with a total of three battles per week.
-They begin on Mondays, Wednesdays, and Fridays, with Sundays off.
+Clash of Worlds battles last three days, with a total of two battles per week.
+They begin on Mondays and Thursdays, with Sundays off.

 Clash of Worlds Seasons

-Each Clash of Worlds Season lasts 12 weeks and ends on Sunday at 1:59 AM UTC (at 4:59 AM UTC on Facebook).
-The new Season starts on Monday at 2 AM UTC (at 5 AM UTC on Facebook).
+Each Clash of Worlds Season lasts 12 weeks and ends on Sunday at 1:59 AM UTC on hero-wars.com and at 4:59 AM UTC on Facebook.
+The new Season starts on Monday at 2:00 AM UTC on hero-wars.com and at 5:00 AM UTC on Facebook.

 Matchmaking is determined by Guilds' ranking.
 The automatic system matches Guilds with the closest ranking score.
 Server and total Guild power are not taken into account.